scramjetorg/platform-samples/typescript/mediawiki/README.md

 si seq send mediawiki.tar.gz    # send packed Sequence to STH, this will output Sequence ID

-si seq start - [<search>]   # start the Sequence, this will output Instance ID.
+si seq start - --args [\"<search>\"]   # start the Sequence, this will output Instance ID.
 Search is optional and can be used to filter out results, e.g. "data.server_name === 'en.wikipedia.org'"
 ```

 ## Example Event